mangye16/Cross-Modal-Re-ID-baseline/README.md

   - `--gpu`:  which gpu to run.

 ###  4. Tips.
- - Dropout ratio is very important for the small RegDB dataset (`--drop 0.5`).

  - Softmax loss is not good on RegDB dataset, triplet loss performs much better on this dataset.